AdobeDocs/experience-manager-65.fr-FR/help/assets/link-sharing.md

    >[!NOTE]
    >
    >If you want to share links from your AEM Author instance to external entities, ensure that you only expose the following URLs (which are used for link sharing) for `GET` requests only.
-Bloquez d’autres URL pour garantir la sécurité d’AEM Author.
+Bloquez d’autres URL pour garantir la sécurité de l’auteur AEM.
    >
    >* http://&lt;serveur_aem>:&lt;port>/linkshare.html
    * http://&lt;serveur_aem>:&lt;port>/linksharepreview.html